umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Media/index.md

 ## Media Folder

-You will notice that there is a Media (`/media`) folder in the root of your project files.
+You will notice that there is a Media (`/media`) folder at the root of your project files.
 This folder usually holds all media files associated with a Umbraco project.
 As your Umbraco Cloud environments are all configured with Azure Blob Storage, the media files are not in this media folder.

 Instead, you will find a `project.assets.json` file in the `obj` folder.
 This file is used to connect the Media library on your Cloud environment to an Azure Blob Storage container.